 The Logitech M350 is a mediocre option for your office setup.
 Its low profile design isn't the most comfortable to use during a full work day and with the lack of side buttons, you won't be able to navigate your browser as easily.
 On the upside, the wireless design clears your desk of an extra cable.

 This mouse isn't the most comfortable to use.
-It doesn't have any side grips and the odd downward sloped shape mixed with the small form factor makes up for a pretty awkward grip.
+It doesn't have any side grips and the odd downward-sloped shape mixed with the small form factor makes up for a pretty awkward grip.
 Due to its shape, it's mainly made for a fingertip grip.
+If you're interested in a mouse that's also meant for travel use, but has a taller profile and side grips, check out the Logitech M317.

 This wireless-only mouse can be used via its USB receiver or with a Bluetooth-compatible device, which makes it quite versatile.
 The on/off switch is positioned on the bottom of the mouse and there's also a button to switch between connection types.